StackVista/stackstate-docs/configure/logging/enable-logging.md

 ## Find the ID for a check, event handler or function

-Retrieve the ID for a specific check, event handler or function instance:
+Retrieve the ID for a specific instance of a check, event handler or function:

     - [Checks](#checks-and-propagation-functions)
     - [Event handlers](#event-handlers)
     - [Propagation functions](#checks-and-propagation-functions)